ClementNerma/Rave/docs/master.md

 * `%mod` for `%` ;
 * `%pow` for `**`

-Types implementing all these overloads are `ComputableWith<X, Y>` types, where `X` is the type of the argument used in these overloads and `Y` the return type.
+Types implementing the first four overloads (addition, substraction, multiplication, division) are `ComputableWith<X, Y>` types, where `X` is the type of the argument used in these overloads and `Y` the return type.
 Types that are computable with themselves and return instances of themselves in all these overloads are `Computable`.

+Types implementing all six overloads are `FullComputableWith<X, Y>`, those that are fully computable with themselves are `FullyComputable`.

 ### Comparison overloads